AdobeDocs/workfront.en/help/administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2-adfs.md

 Following this guide, the `SSO Username` will be their `Active Directory Username`.

-As a `Workfront administrator`, you can bulk update users for SSO.
+As a Workfront administrator, you can bulk update users for SSO.
 For more information about updating users for SSO, see [Update users for single sign-on](../../../administration-and-setup/add-users/single-sign-on/update-users-sso.md).

-As a `Workfront administrator`, you can also manually assign a Federation ID editing the user's profile and completing the Federation ID field.
+As a Workfront administrator, you can also manually assign a Federation ID editing the user's profile and completing the Federation ID field.
 For more information about editing a user, see [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).

 >[!NOTE]
 >
->When editing users' profiles to include a Federation ID, selecting `Only Allow SAML 2.0 Authentication` removes the ability to log in to `Workfront` using the bypass url (*<yourdomain>*.my.workfront.com/login).
+>When editing users' profiles to include a Federation ID, selecting `Only Allow SAML 2.0 Authentication` removes the ability to log in to Workfront using the bypass url (*<yourdomain>*.my.workfront.com/login).